-Approximately 9.4% of Chambersburg's families live in poverty compared to 8.4% for the State and 9.5% for the Nation.
+Approximately 10.0% of Chambersburg's families live in poverty compared to 8.1% for the State and 9.1% for the Nation.
 The Borough's goal of reducing the extent of poverty is 5%, based on actions the Borough has control over, or actions in which the Borough will cooperate with outside agencies.

-The Borough's anti-poverty strategy is based on attracting a range of businesses and supporting workforce development, including job-training services for low-income residents.
+The Borough's anti-poverty strategy is based on attracting a range of businesses and supporting workforce development, including job-training services for low- income residents.
 In addition, the Borough is going to continue to partner with local social service organizations that target low-income residents.

-The Borough of Chambersburg will fund the following anti-poverty projects with FY 2021 CDBG funds.
+The Borough of Chambersburg is not funding any anti-poverty projects with its FY 2022 CDBG funds.